Raziel7893/WindowsGSM.Brink/README.md

-# WindowsGSM.GroundBranch
+# WindowsGSM.BRINK
-🧩WindowsGSM plugin that provides GroundBranch Dedicated server
+🧩WindowsGSM plugin that provides BRINK Dedicated server

 ## PLEASE ⭐STAR⭐ THE REPO IF YOU LIKE IT!
 THANKS!

 ### Notes
+- The server needs one start to generate some ini files, so the first start could crash, just try again
 - If IP Connect works but no Server Listing, try setting your public IP inside Edit Config Windows under Server IP
 - If local connections work but not External: see chapter Portforwarding